jobosk/rps-api/README.md

 ### Resolve active play

-This action will resolve the current play (if there is one), and will determine if either the player or the machine won (or if it's a tie), based on the move previously selected by the player.
+This action will resolve the current play (if there is one), and will determine if either the player or the machine won (or if it's a tie), based on the move previously selected by the player and a random move assigned to the machine.

 **GET** `/play/reveal`